dave2k77/dave2k77/README.md

 I am also a teacher at heart.
 I believe that educational systems, learning paradigms, and assessment methods should reflect the technological era in which we live and reflect the nature and characteristics of the local international community.
 This philosophy has led me to complete a master of arts degree in education.
 I focused my efforts on understanding the impact of computational thinking on student achievement and motivation and using systems thinking, analysis and design to leverage the full benefits of educational technology in strategic academic development.
 </p>

-# CURRENT AND NOTABLE SKILLS AND PROFESSIONAL KNOWLEDGE
+# PROFESSIONAL AND TECHNICAL SKILLS AND KNOWLEDGE

 <p>
   <ul>